Sex, Power, Money, Fame

 Money is the root in fear

 The first gate, , is the centre of survival.
 Its faculty is security and grounding.
-Its shadow, when the gate is closed and the energy is pinned at the floor, is fear, the oldest and most primitive signal the body carries, the reptilian alarm that says: you might not make it.
+Its shadow, when the gate is closed and the energy pinned at the floor, is fear, the oldest and most primitive signal the body carries, the reptilian alarm that says: you might not make it.

 Sex is the sacral spilling